Apart from a few visually beautiful moments, there is nothing wondrous at all about Wonder Park.

 Animation has long been recognised as a potent storytelling medium, with animated features like Coco and Boss Baby having well-demonstrated the capability of the genre for a vast variety of analysis and elucidation.
 Because of that, shouldn’t the bar be much higher than before?

 Again, it wouldn’t be fair to label the movie as insipid; there were at least some laughs.
-But in my opinion, the ability to depict a story on different levels is what makes the difference between a classic and one that’s forgotten a few months/weeks down the road.
+But in my opinion, the ability to depict a story on different levels is what makes the difference between a superior production and one that’s forgotten a few months/weeks down the road.
 For Wonder Park, it’s clearly a case of the latter.
 A determined case of the latter.